frame-technology/react-coding-challenge/README.md

 ### What language, framework, build tool... should I use?

 You may use whatever you like as long as the solution is built using [React](https://facebook.github.io/react/).

+### What do I do if I have questions or find the instructions unclear?

+Head over to our [website](https://frame.ai) and start a conversation with us right on the page.
+We'll get back to you right away if it's during business hours, otherwise feel free to send an email to jobs@frame.ai

 ## Useful Links